 cmake, which is enabled by default.

-Games and mods are translated using a different method (see below).
+Games, mods and builtin are translated using a different method (see below).

 Minetest detects the current language by inspecting the